apache/couchdb/README.md

     $PREFIX/bin/bigcouch

-Now, visit http://localhost:5984/_utils in a browser to verify the CouchDB node is operational.
+Now, visit http://localhost:5984/_utils in a browser to verify the BigCouch node is operational.

 BigCouch listens on two ports.
 Defaults and explanations: